Holland Community Opera Fellowship

 BELIEFS

-We find different ways to engage both the artists and the community to expand the experience of opera
+We find different ways to engage both artists and the community to expand the experience of opera

 Collaboration is the core of our work